TheLazyTurtle/nvim-glasses/README.md

     -> Implement settings / options
     -> Make a option what allows the plugin to automatically select a project when there is only one available when a project needs to be selected
-    -> Make it possible to always make a new db context when a context has to be selected
+    -> Make it possible to always make a new db context when a context has to be selected -> Make a option for a user to select their file tree refresh function so it file tree will be updated when making project or solution

 ### Code base
     -> Make system commands async or something to prevent vim from freezing